parthak314/RISCV-Team5/statements/JoelNg.md

 For the single-cycle part of the project, we worked in our individual branches, where I did most of the writing and testing in the `fetch` branch.
 Using Clarke's Fetch module that he created for the RISC-V reduced processor, I tweaked the module design to fit within the full single-cycle processor.

 To test the functionality of the module, I wrote a comprehensive testbench script `./tb/our_test/fetch_tb.cpp` with _GTEST_ that can be used with the script `./bash/fetch_test.sh`.
 It tests the functionality of the fetch module thoroughly, where I loaded the instructions in `/reference/pdf.hex` into `instr_mem.sv` and compared results against a ground truth array of the `pdf.hex` instructions.
 My tests covered the following:
-1. Sanity check to test the instruction at the first position matches with the ground truth array
+1. **InitialStateTest:** Sanity check to test the instruction at the first position matches with the ground truth array
-2. Check that the fetch module iterates through the entire `pdf.hex` correctly (with the PC+4 functionality, PCSrc = 0).
+2. **IterationTest:** Check that the fetch module iterates through the entire `pdf.hex` correctly (with the PC+4 functionality, PCSrc = 0).
-3. Check that the fetch module branches correctly (using PC + Imm functionality, PCSrc = 1).
+3. **BranchTest:** Check that the fetch module branches correctly (using PC + Imm functionality, PCSrc = 1).
 This was done by feeding the module with a vector of Imm positions to jump forward or backwards and to compare the instruction output with the ground truth array.
-4. Check that the fetch module jumps to the Result value correctly (Using rs1 + imm for JALR, PCSrc = 2).
+4. **JumpTest:** Check that the fetch module jumps to the Result value correctly (Using rs1 + imm for JALR, PCSrc = 2).
 This was done in a similar fashion to branch, comparing the post-jump instruction with the ground truth array.
-5. Check that the fetch module correctly stalls with PCSrc = 3 (This is implemented to stall with trigger).
+5. **StallTest:** Check that the fetch module correctly stalls with PCSrc = 3 (This is implemented to stall with trigger).
-6. Finally, a test that mixes all the previous components to ensure they all work in tandem.
+6. **FullTest:** Finally, a test that mixes all the previous components to ensure they all work in tandem.

 ![fetch_tb](../images/joel/fetch_tb.png)